-South Korea classifies medical devices according to the EU model of risk-based classification (Classes I, IIa, IIb, III, and IV).
+South Korea classifies medical devices according to risk (Classes I, II, III, and IV).
 TIMEFRAME:

-The entire process takes approximately six months.
-The company must also obtain GMP certification, a two to three month process that can be done in parallel.
+The entire process takes approximately five to ten months, depending on the device and class.
+The company must also obtain GMP certification, a three to five month process that can be done in parallel.
 LICENSE VALIDITY:

-Licenses are valid for three years.
+Product Licenses do not expire and GMP certificates are valid for three years.
 AUTHORIZED REPRESENTATIVE:

 An authorized representative is required to register devices in South Korea.

 ARE YOU INTERESTED IN REGISTRATION IN SOUTH KOREA?
 REQUEST A FREE QUOTE>